orbitalquark/gtdialog/README.md

 ## Overview

-gtDialog is a cross-platform application for creating interactive dialogs from the command line or with a C library.
+gtDialog is a cross-platform application for creating interactive dialogs from the command line or programmatically.
 It is written completely in C and can display graphical dialogs using [GTK+ 2.0][] or terminal-based dialogs using a curses implementation like [ncurses][]. gtDialog is based on [cocoaDialog][] and shares many of its dialog types and arguments.